 Curriculum & Activity guides are also available.

 We love that they sell helpful informational signs (as PDFs) to put around school gardens!

-Plus, workshops for educators are available nationwide, and their YouTube channel is full of great gardening videos.
-Learn more about these learning opportunities for teachers from Life Lab.
+Plus, workshops for educators are available nationwide and their YouTube channel is full of great gardening videos.
+Discover learning opportunities for teachers from Life Lab.